reflectoring/reflectoring.github.io/_posts/2020-12-27-spring-boot-exception-hanlding.md

 If we want to selectively apply or limit the scope of the Controller Advice to a particular controller, or a package we can do it using a number of its available properties:
-* `@ControllerAdvice("com.reflectoring.controller")` - We can pass package name or list of it in the annotation's `value` parameter.
+* `@ControllerAdvice("com.reflectoring.controller")` - We can pass package name or list of it in the annotation's `value` or `basePackages` parameter.
 With this, Controller Advice will only handle exceptions of this package's controllers.
 * `@ControllerAdvice(annotations = Adviced.class)` - Only controllers marked with `@Adivsed` annotation will be advised
   by the Controller Adviser.